betheden/greek-grammar/content/case_dative.rst

 of the verb.
 Example:  *He hit the ball to Tom.*  In this example, “ball” is the object of the verb.
 “Tom” would be in the dative case and receives the object of the verb.

-However, if the verb is passive, the word in the dative case will receive the subject of the verb).
+However, if the verb is passive, the word in the dative case will receive the subject of the verb.
 [See the second example below for further explaination.]

-The *Dative-Indirect Object/personal Interest* is is the most common use of the dative case when a preposition is not used.
+The *Dative-Indirect Object/personal Interest* is the most common use of the dative case when a preposition is not used.
 Often, the translator will use the key words *“to”* or *“for”* in the translation.
 As an indirect object, the dative case is used to point out the person *“to whom”*  or *“for whom”* something is done.
 If the dative case is treating an object as if it were a person, then the dative case is used to point out the thing *“to which”* or *“for which”* something is done.